-If nothing helps, a new calibration seems to me to be the "ultima ratio," especially since one cannot (or I cannot...) check whether the calibration is still OK.
+If nothing helps, a new calibration seems to me to be the "ultima ratio" for me, especially since one cannot (or I cannot...) check whether the calibration is still OK.
 I did not recalibrate my module until August 2021, when I prepared the StarSense module for using it whith my Celestron C8.

 At the moment, this list is a compilation of possibilities in order to keep them in mind.
-I have not been able to report on practical experience so far.
+I have not been able to report on practical experiences so far.
 After all, I already know that I should better do without the SYNC function - and perhaps also without the HELP function...

 StarSense relay box

 StarSense relay box and handbox at the mount

 StarSense relay box and handbox at the mount - positions exchanged for less cable clutter

 Photos: StarSense at Explorer 150PDS and Star Discovery AZ GoTo mount

 If you mount the StarSense module on the telescope, which in turn sits on a mount, then you have to connect some devices with cables: